learning-zone/linux-basics/README.md

 ## # 2.
 Directory Commands

-1. **pwd** The pwd ( Present Working Directory ) command is used to print the name of the present/current working directory starting from the root.
+1. **pwd** The pwd ( Print Working Directory ) command is used to print the name of the present/current working directory starting from the root.

 ```bash
 $ pwd